Four Seasons Is Launching Its First Yacht—Here’s a Sneak Peek

 Courtesy of Four Seasons Yachts

-The yacht will have 11 dining venues, spa and wellness offerings, a water sports deck, and a large pool (65 feet long and 18 feet wide).
+The yacht will have 11 dining venues, spa and wellness offerings, and a large pool (65 feet long and 18 feet wide).

 The interior was designed by Tillberg Design of Sweden to reflect the same atmosphere guests experience at a Four Seasons hotel or resort, said Fredrik Johannson, partner and executive director of Tillberg Design.